RulyTafzil/BOldWorld/readme.md

 A mod for the game Old World to improve combat and early game aggression.

 # Improved Damage Calculation
-Vanilla Old World calculates damage as:
-$$\frac{\text{Attacker's Attack}}{\text{Defender's Defense}} \cdot 6 = \text{Damage}$$
+Vanilla Old World calculates damage as $$\frac{\text{Attacker's Attack}}{\text{Defender's Defense}} \cdot 6 = \text{Damage}$$

-Where the value is rounded to an integer in favor of the stronger unit.
+This damage value is then rounded to an integer in favor of the stronger unit.
 This can result in many unintutive outcomes, especially in regards to small percentage bonuses that can come from unit upgrades or family bonuses.

 For example, consider a Warrior (Strength 4) attacking a Spearman (Strength 5).
-Without any bonuses the damage is calculated as:

-$\frac{4}{5} \cdot 6 = 4.8$ As the Spearman is stronger, this gets rounded down to 4.
+Without any bonuses the damage is calculated as: $\frac{4}{5} \cdot 6 = 4.8$ As the Spearman is stronger, this gets rounded down to 4.

-With a 5% buff, the Warrior's attack strength becomes 4.2.
-However, as seen below, this causes the damage to break above 5, resulting in an effective 25% damage increase.
+With a 5% buff, the Warrior's attack strength becomes 4.2 and results in 5.04 damage, rounded down to 5.
+This results in an effective 25% damage increase.
+Far more than the 5% expected

 $\frac{4.2}{5} \cdot 6 = 5.04$ As the Spearman is stronger, this gets rounded down to 5.

-With a 10% buff, the Warrior's attack becomes 4.4, raising the calucated damage to 5.28, which still rounds to 5, resulting in effectivley no difference from the 5% buffed warrior.
+With a 10% buff we get $\frac{4.4}{5} \cdot 6 = 5.28$ The Warrior's attack becomes 4.4, raising the calucated damage to 5.28.
+However, this still rounds down to 5, resulting in effectivley no difference from the 5% buffed warrior.

+This mod raises HP and Damage values of everything by a favor of 5.
+This allows smaaller percentage bonuses to be accurately reflected and minimizes the unintutive effect of rounding damage.

+Using the examples above of a Warrior vs a Spearmen at base, 5% and 10% bonuses, we now get damage values of:

+$\frac{4}{5} \cdot 30 = 24$ Rounds to 24

+$\frac{4.2}{5} \cdot 30 = 25.2$ Rounds to 25

-$\frac{4.4}{5} \cdot 6 = 5.28$ As the Spearman is stronger, this gets rounded down to 4.
+$\frac{4.4}{5} \cdot 30 = 26.4$ Rounds to 26